US STOCKS-Wall St falls on euro zone debt fears; banks drag

 Several brokerages including Nomura cut their price targets on big lenders.

 European and U.S. stocks briefly pared losses after data showed the pace of expansion in the U.S. services sector unexpectedly accelerated in August.
-That followed data on Friday that showed zero net employment growth, stoking recession concerns.
+Data on Friday showed zero net employment growth, stoking recession concerns.
 [ID:nN1E7850B2]

-Decliners beat advancers by more than five-to-one on the New York Stock Exchange.
-On Nasdaq, decliners were beating advancers by about three-to-one.
-(Reporting by Edward Krudy; Editing by Leslie Adler)
+Decliners beat advancers by more than six-to-one on the New York Stock Exchange.
+On Nasdaq, decliners were beating advancers by about four-to-one.
+(Reporting by Angela Moon; editing by Jeffrey Benkoe)

 * On conf call- in Q4 in India demonetization impacted the whole CPG landscape